JINX-yc/CollegeClub-DatabaseM/README.md

 - Normalization upto Third Normal Form (3NF)

 ## Task 1 – Secure Data Exchange
-This folder contains diagrams illustrating how encoding methods such as Base64 work with protocols like HTTPS and TLS during secure data transmission.
+The task explores encoding techniques such as Base64, ASCII, URL encoding, and hexadecimal encoding, and explains how these formats are used during data transmission.
+It also examines how protocols such as HTTPS, TLS, and SMTP enable secure communication between systems.

 ## Task 2 – Computational Problem Solving
-This section demonstrates the seating arrangement problem using brute force and heuristic approaches.
-Supporting diagrams illustrate how the problem can be solved efficiently.
+This section analyzes a classroom seating arrangement problem using concepts from computational complexity and algorithm design.

+The problem involves arranging students in a way that prevents friends or students from the same city from sitting next to each other.
+Two approaches are explored:

+Brute Force Approach, where every possible seating arrangement is generated and tested.

+Heuristic Approach, where a smarter strategy is used to reduce the number of arrangements that need to be checked.

 ## Task 3 – Database Normalization
+This section demonstrates the design of a relational database for managing college club memberships.
-This folder contains SQL scripts and the ER diagram for the College Club Membership database.
-The database was normalized up to Third Normal Form (3NF) and includes example queries using JOIN operations.
+The database was normalized up to Third Normal Form (3NF) to remove redundancy and improve data integrity.
+The system includes three main entities:
+- Student
+- Club
+- Membership

+The SQL scripts provided demonstrate:
+- Table creation with primary and foreign keys
+- Data insertion
+- Basic data retrieval queries
+- JOIN operations to combine related data across tables